gsekeres/hugo_site/content/research/index.md

 How do researchers act?
 How do they learn?
 How do they make decisions?
 What changes when researchers are algorithms?

-Also, what is the difference between optimizing a smooth nonlinear function over Euclidean space and optimizing a linear function over a Riemannian manifold?
+Also, what is the difference between optimizing a smooth nonlinear function over Euclidean space and optimizing a linear function over a smooth Riemannian manifold?
 What are the duality implications?

 ## Specifically Working On: